The College Application

 Most applications are available online.
 Simply google the name of the institution, and you should find its application button.
 The fee to submit a college application can be anywhere from zero to $50 to $100.
 Some colleges have free application weeks; check them out.
 If you need a fee waiver, see your counselor.

 Counselors recommend that you apply to a minimum of three different colleges.
-This way, if you get rejected by one school or if your plans change, you have other options.
+This way, if you get turned down by one school or if your plans change, you have other options.
 If you are considering a four-year college/university, your application should be sent by Thanksgiving.
 Many schools have an early application deadline.
 Don’t assume that, because you have a high grade point and high test scores, you will automatically be accepted.

 When your applications are completed, let the Counseling Office know.
 You will need to use our online transcript application to send your transcripts.
 You can use this link.